Garacc/CommNet_Pro/README.md

 # CommNet_Pro

-This res includes the quiz and project of CommNet course.
+This rep includes the quiz and project of CommNet course.